awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 ### Other Parameters That Affect Autovacuum<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.OtherParms"></a>

 This query will show the values of some of the parameters that directly impact autovacuum and its behavior\.
-The [autovacuum parameters](https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html) are described fully in the Postgres documentation\.
+The [autovacuum parameters](https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html) are described fully in the PostgreSQL documentation\.

 ```
 select name, setting, unit, short_desc